Performance Analysis

 The common myth is that Cursive is always faster because you don't lift your pen.
 The logic holds up in theory: lifting the pen creates "micro-latency" between characters.

 However, research paints a more complex picture.
-A pivotal study by Steve Graham (Vanderbilt University) analyzed the handwriting speeds of students in Grades 1–9.
-The results shattered the binary "Cursive is faster" myth.[1]
+A pivotal study by Steve Graham (Vanderbilt University) compared handwriting speed and legibility across styles in school-age writers.
+The results shatter the binary "Cursive is always faster" myth.[1]

 Table 1: Comparative analysis of speed and legibility based on Graham et al. (1998) data.